mmobin789/Android-Dynamic-Search-Adapter/README.md

  - **It would be a part of your project while not implying any 3rd-party involvement.**

  ### How to use ?

    Just clone the project in Android Studio and run it.

+   For details read more on [medium](https://android.jlelse.eu/search-on-recycler-view-android-e7661479481).